rodrigoqueiroz/geoscenarioserver/README.md

 ## Dependencies

-- Linux, macOS, or Windows 10/11 + WSL2
+- Linux or Windows 10/11 + WSL2
 - Python >= 3.8

-GeoScenario Server can run natively on Linux, within a [conda-forge](https://conda-forge.org/) environment, or on WSL2.
+GeoScenario Server can run natively on Linux, within a [conda](https://conda-forge.org/) environment, or on WSL2.

 ### Deb packages for Linux native